 3. Take control

 Congratulations!
 They asked to hang out!
 Here’s where the subtle vegan promotion comes in.
-First dates typically involve food, so this is your chance to suggest a plant-based venue.
-Not only will you ensure that you don’t come off as high-maintenance (menu modifications can seem demanding), but you will alleviate your date from the pressure to come up with an idea.
+First dates typically involve food but with social distancing measures making dining out an unsafe venture, it’s time we turn to Zoom.
+Guiding your date through the works while you both make your favorite vegan meal is the definition of love in the time of COVID-19.
+You will alleviate your date from the pressure to come up with an idea while making a grand romantic gesture.
 Let’s face it: very few people enjoy planning the first date for fear of being judged by the other.
-Suggest a casual spot that you have been to before.
-Your go-to tea room or juice bar are great choices because often they are cheap, quick, vegan, and fun.
-Smell some exotic teas, challenge each other to try a new superfood in your smoothie, or share a juice flight (nothing wrong with shots on the first date if they’re aloe or wheatgrass!).
+Suggest an easy, casual dish that you have made before.
+Your go-to pasta dinners, taco Tuesday entrées, and fried favorites are great choices because often they are cheap, quick, vegan, and fun.
+If you think you’ve found the one, have InstaCart deliver a box filled with the vegan ingredients your omni date may not have handy.
 No matter what you end up eating, discuss more than just your diet.
 Think of it as guiding a non-vegan as they dip their toe into plant-based waters.
 If they find the water to be pleasant, they might ease in further.
-Focus on how good the food is, and offer suggestions on your favorite items if they have trouble ordering.
-Keep the date to about an hour and leave them wanting for more.
+Focus on how good your homemade food is, and offer suggestions on how they can fine tune the dish to their liking.
+Keep the date to about an hour or two and leave them wanting for more.

 4. Move onto the next